 Brand culture and values are born out of a shared purpose – your brand’s reason for being (beyond making a profit).
-For most brands this is the reason for their inception – a desire to meet unmet needs.
-For internal stakeholders, the brand purpose is the driving force and source of energy for commitment and dedication to their role.
+For most brands this is the reason for their inception – a desire to meet an unmet need.
+For internal stakeholders, brand purpose can be the driving force for their commitment and dedication to their role.

-Strategy aligns internal stakeholders and attracts new talent and business partners who identify with your ethos.
-Purposeful behaviour ultimately resonates with your audience.
+Strategy aligns internal stakeholders and attracts new talent and business partners who align with your goals.
+And purposeful behaviour ultimately resonates with your audience.
 You could call it, branding from the ‘inside out’.
 Happy employees, happy customers.

 4. Crafting a clear message and distinctive creative

 Brand strategy provides a clear creative brief for your brand identity and storytelling.
-Design translates your strategy into multisensory assets and touchpoints that add value to your brand – starting with your name, logo, colours, typography, tone of voice, style of imagery, retail environments, packaging, stationery, marketing literature, website, and so on.
+Design translates your strategy into multisensory assets and touchpoints that can be seen, heard and felt.
+They add value to your brand – starting with your name, logo, colours, typography, tone of voice, style of imagery, retail environments, packaging, stationery, marketing literature, website, and so on.

 What’s more, a clear brand strategy will also remove subjectivity.
 Rather than being driven by personal taste, strategy dictates the direction for brand design.
-Knowing what story to tell and who to address it to will guarantee clear, concise and coherent creative content across all your communications channels and brand spaces.
-This enables your brand can be perceived by your audience as intended.
+Knowing what story to tell and who to address it to will guarantee clear, concise and coherent creative content across all your communication channels and brand spaces.
+This enables your brand to be perceived by your audience as intended.

-Bulb is different and brilliantly shows this through clever design and storytelling.
+Bulb is different.
+They brilliantly shows this through clever design and storytelling.
 They defy the established corporate look of the big energy providers and avoid the standard visual clichés of green, sustainable brands.
 Their brand identity is vibrant, positive, dynamic and engaging.
 And their fun and humorous storytelling describes the benefits of Bulb membership: